 The bottom line is that the energy path can be altered using non-OEM parts because they can either be stronger or weaker than the parts the manufacturer had originally designed.
 Something as seemingly insignificant as a bumper reinforcer can wreck the whole equation.
 And not only does this affect the critical crumple zone.
 “The airbag may deploy earlier than it should or later than it should.
 Or it may deploy when it shouldn’t or not deploy when it should,” says Mike Warwood, Ford’s parts marketing, and remanufacturing manager (as cited in Consumer Reports).

 How Does This Affect You?

 OEM parts have been tested in conjunction with the other components of the vehicle and how they relate to each other; aftermarket parts have not.
 Unfortunately, Oregon does not require insurers to pay for OEM parts.
 This sets the certified repairer up for a battle with the insurance company.
 Our certifying manufacturers require us to use OEM parts; the mega-insurers adjusters stonewall to save a few dollars.
 This push & pull can add days – weeks in some cases – to your repair time.

 What Can You Do?

-Your safety, and the safety of your passengers, matters more than a few dollars saved on a part.
+Your safety, and the safety of your passengers, matter more than a few dollars saved on a part.
 Help us protect you by communicating with your agent at the outset of your repair and insisting on OEM parts.
-Like Precision, your agent is there to advocate on your behalf, even though the mega-insurer’s corporate policies unfortunately may not look out for your best interests.
+Like Precision, your agent is there to advocate on your behalf, even though the mega-insurer’s corporate policies may not look out for your best interests.